 What three tips can you offer new mums on the reality of being at home with baby in the first week?

 - Sit back and take it all in – those first few weeks go by in a flash and before you know it dad will be returning to work.
 Spend as much time together as you can, looking at and cuddling your baby.
-Encourage Dad to sit with you even if you are breastfeeding, as his time goes fast too.
+Encourage Dad to sit with you even if you are breastfeeding, as his time goes fast too and being a daddy is a big change to cherish together.
 Learn together and share the experience, letting Dad get involved with nappy changes and winding if not feeding.

 - You know best – although it may not feel like it at times.
 A mother’s instinct is always strong, so whether it is sleeping, feeding or needing a nappy change, trust in your ability to look after your baby.
 It will feel overwhelming, but know that you and baby will find your way together and that there is no rush.
 Tiny steps and a bit of trust along the way.

 - Forget the housework!
 Your baby does not care if the floor hasn’t been hoovered, neither do your guests worry if there is washing up in the sink (in fact ask them to help do it!).
 The house can wait, your baby and bonding experience won’t.
 Do not feel guilty for spending time on the sofa or in bed, in fact I would fully recommend a week in bed and then a week on the sofa – let visitors muck in and order easy food.